 marketing automation stack 4

-Zapier is a powerful tool that provides workflow automation between individual apps and platforms.
+Zapier is a powerful tool that automates workflows between individual apps and platforms.
 With over 1,000 app integrations, Zapier can trigger actions in one application from an event in another.

 It’s probably worth paying $20 per month for the Work plan, which enables you to refine and create more complex automation processes and filters.